 Telecommuting & Remote Work

-Technology is becoming ubiquitous and in many cases it is allowing individuals the opportunity to work from anywhere removing the boundary between work and life.
-Telecommuting (or telework) and remote work refer to work performed at a remote location (home or other space) by virtue of an electronic connection and can encompass a variety of employment types, from gig assignments to part-time contract work to traditional full-time employment.
-The terms telecommuting and remote work are often used interchangeably, but there is a slight difference.
-Telecommuting might assume that an employee may be required to come to an office some of the time, where remote work assumes the employee does not reside close to the business.
+Technology is becoming ubiquitous and in many cases it is allowing individuals the opportunity to work from anywhere, removing the boundary between work and life.
+Telecommuting (or telework) and remote work refer to work performed at a remote location (home or other space) by an electronic connection and can encompass a variety of employment types, from gig assignments to part-time contract work to traditional full-time employment.
+Telecommuting and remote work are often used interchangeably, but there is a slight difference.
+Telecommuting might assume that an employee may be required to come to an office some of the time, whereas remote work assumes the employee does not reside close to the business.

 Today’s businesses have a toolkit of technical solutions to set up working relationships with employees far and wide through voice, computer, video connections, and offsite work-sharing spaces.
 Coworkers can share files on a remote network server or the cloud, and managers can use nontraditional methods to monitor activity and performance.
 Many employers and employees had to make significant changes to their workforce operations and pivot to remote work environments due to the COVID-19 pandemic.
 Although there were tremendous challenges at first, many employees became comfortable with their new workspaces away from their traditional offices.
 It is likely that some form of remote work will continue in many industries as it has been seen to provide many benefits.